 After analysis, management could decide to offer variations of category A items, i.e. offer the stove in a different finish.
 The amount of labor delegated to category A items could exceed time allotted to other categories.

 While a simplistic function, ABC Inventory analysis gives companies a high-level view of product performance to determine whether the existing inventory strategy should remain in place or whether opportunities for growth exist in top selling items.
 With SOS Inventory, this is easy to do with full-scale data analysis of any criteria at a moment’s notice.
+By creating classes to sort your products, SOS becomes the ideal ABC inventory software tool operating in the background while you focus on your business.

 What our customers say